About St. André Bessette

 On October 17, 2010, Pope Benedict XVI canonized Holy Cross’ first saint, Br.
 André Bessette, C.S.C.
 Known as the “Miracle Man of Montreal,” St. André — who battled sickness for much of his own life — humbly devoted his life to prayer, serving the Lord and comforting the sick and afflicted.
 Through his intercession prayers to St. Joseph, many received God’s healing power.

-Born Alfred Bessette in Quebec in 1845, he was orphaned by the time he was 12.
+Born Alfred Bessette in Saint-Grégoire d'Iberville, Quebec on August 9, 1845 (the eighth child of Isaac and Clothilde Bessette's 10 children), he was orphaned by the time he was 12.
 He received little formal education.
 However in 1870, he entered the Holy Cross Novitiate, where he took the name André in honor of his childhood priest, Fr.
 André Provençal, who presented him to Holy Cross for discernment.
 In 1871, he was assigned as the doorkeeper at Notre Dame College in Montreal, a post he held until 1909.
 St. André often prayed with the sick, whom he met at the door, to St. Joseph as an intercessor.
 Soon many miraculous healings were attributed to his prayers and large crowds came to see him.

 St. André always gave credit to God and St. Joseph.
 His devotion was to St. Joseph.
 St. André's strong faith and devotion eventually led to the building St. Joseph's Oratory — Canada’s largest church.